newwaylw/facelock/README.md

 or [ResNet](https://arxiv.org/abs/1512.03385).
 So instead I spent sometime to integrate the [Microsoft Cognitive Face API](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236) to my script.

 ## Usage
+1. Use Python 3.6+
-1. Get a [FREE Microsoft Azure](https://azure.microsoft.com/en-gb/free/) account, and get a API key for Face API in Cognitive Service.
+2. Get a [FREE Microsoft Azure](https://azure.microsoft.com/en-gb/free/) account, and get a API key for Face API in Cognitive Service.
-2. Rename facelock.cfg.template to facelock.cfg, add your KEY value to the file
+3. Rename facelock.cfg.template to facelock.cfg, add your KEY value to the file
-3. You need to 'train' a reference face (your face) from an image (JPEG etc), the image can be a local file or from the web:
+4. You need to 'train' a reference face (your face) from an image (JPEG etc), the image can be a local file or from the web:
   ````
   python facelock/facelock.py train [OPTIONS] IMAGE_LOCATION

   ````

-4. Run:
+5. Run:
   ````
   python facelock/facelock.py verify